-Designed for Christians who desire to integrate biblical studies with cultural and social concerns.
+A 66-hour degree designed for Christians who desire to integrate biblical studies with cultural and social concerns.

-Designed for Christians who desire to bring biblical and theological reflection to bear on a wide spectrum of societal issues.
+A 60-hour degree designed for Christians who desire to bring biblical and theological reflection to bear on a wide spectrum of societal issues.

 Certificate programs are tailored to meet the needs of the candidates or the requirements of agencies with which they may be associated.
 Missionary candidates may meet the requirements of their sending agencies by taking a one-year program in Bible, Theology, or Missions.
 Campus ministry candidates may find courses in Bible and theology to be a helpful addition to training that may be given by their supporting agencies.
 As with degree programs, a B.A. degree or its equivalent from an accredited school is required.

 Center for the Study of the Bible and Ethnicity